 - All Principal Applicants and Co-Applicants must complete the following:

 - Enter their CCV confirmation number or attach the Applicant Profile CV as applicable;

-- Complete their most significant contributions.
+- Complete their most significant contributions; and,

 - Only the Nominated Principal Applicant has the functionality to submit the application.